-Normalised Site Attenuation (NSA) measurements are used to determine the suitability of a test site (Semi-anechoic chamber or an Open Area Test Site) for performing radiated emissions measurements as required by international standards including CISPR 16-1-4 and ANSI C64.4.
+The Normalized Site Attenuation (NSA) measurement is used to determine the suitability of a test site (Semi-anechoic chamber or an Open Area Test Site) for performing radiated emissions measurements as required by international standards including CISPR 16-1-4 and ANSI C64.4.

 These measurements are required for validating new chamber installations and also for regular recalibration of existing facilities.

 New anechoic chamber validations